Voravit526/kea-research/README.md

 ## Key Features

+### Visual Intelligence
+- Add images directly to chat context
+- Models can analyze screenshots, diagrams, and photos

 ### Multi-AI Consensus
 - Combines responses from 5 AI providers(Can be more than 5, up to you)
 - Supports OpenAI, Anthropic, Google, Mistral, xAI, and Ollama